kiwitcms/Kiwi/docs/source/guide/usecase.rst

 #.
 QA adds Test Cases:

    #.
 Create new Test Case.
 See the section :ref:`create-test-case`.
    #.
-Import XML Test Case.
-See the section :ref:`importing-test-case`.
-   #.
 Add existing Test Case.
 See the section :ref:`use-existing-test-case`.

 #.
 QA executes Test Run.
 See the section :ref:`executing-testrun`.